-The workshop Enhancing capacities in providing science advice to governments will take place from March 5 to 7, 2017 in Dakar, Senegal.
-It will bring together some forty scientists from a variety of levels and disciplines, as well as policy stakeholders.
-Discussions will be held, in French, on models of science advice and promising practices for working at the interface between science and policy.
-The participants will form the basis of a network of science advisors across Francophone Africa and the rest of the continent.
+The workshop Enhancing capacities in providing science advice to governments brought together forty four established and emerging scientists from a variety of fields, as well as policy professionals.
+Discussions were held in French and participants will form the basis of a network of science advisors across Francophone Africa and the rest of the continent.